-[1] The load impedance range is the range of impedances which guarantee more than 100W of power supplied to the load.
-Higher or lower impedances can be driven but with reduced power.
+[1] The load impedance range is the range of impedances that guarantee more than 100W of power supplied to the load.
+Highly capacitive transducers may require a parallel or series inductor to improve the power factor of the load, see Section 11 (Reactive Compensation).
+Higher or lower impedances can be driven but with reduced power, or an impedance matching circuit can be used to achieve maximum power - See Section 11 (Impedance Matching).

-The relationship between maximum achievable power and the load impedance is plotted in the following figure.
+The relationship between maximum achievable power and the resistive load impedance is plotted in the following figure.
 In this plot, the impedance is normalized by the optimal impedance; that is,

-$$Z{norm} = \frac{Z{Load}}{Z{ont}}$$
+$$Z{norm} = \frac{Z{Load}}{Z{opt}}$$